 The Fire Management Assistance Grant (FMAG) program was authorized by the Disaster Mitigation Act of 2000 and provides for the mitigation, management, and control of fires that threaten such destruction as would constitute a major disaster.
-The purpose of FMAG is to provide supplemental federal assistance to states and local government to fight fires burning on publicly (non-federal) or privately owned forest or grassland.
+The purpose of FMAG is to provide supplemental federal assistance to states and local government to fight fires burning on public (non-federal) or privately owned forest or grassland.

 A Local or State fire agency must request an FMAG through the

 Cal OES Fire and Rescue Branch or the

 California State Warning Center (CSWC) while the fire is burning uncontrolled.
 There are four criteria used to evaluate the threat posed by a fire or fire complex:

 The entire process is accomplished on an expedited basis and a decision is rendered in a matter of hours.